ufrisk/pcileech-fpga/EnigmaX1/readme.md

 Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) or [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/) to perform DMA attacks, dump memory or perform research.

+> :warning: **LeetDMA**, also sold by enigma-x1.com, uses the [PCIeSquirrel firmware](../PCIeSquirrel/readme.md) and is not compatible with the EnigmaX1 firmware.

+> :warning: **This guide only applies to Enigma X1**.
+There are other DMA boards selling as 75T devices under different names that may not to work since they have different PIN layouts on the FPGA.
+Please consult your DMA card vendor if your 75T DMA board is not an Enigma X1 board.

 Capabilities:
 =================
-* Retrieve memory from the target system over USB3/USB-C around 180MB/s.
+* Retrieve memory from the target system over USB3/USB-C in excess of 200MB/s.
 * Access physical memory of target system unless protected with VT-d/IOMMU.
 * Raw PCIe Transaction Layer Packet (TLP) access.